-The term "customer" refers to actual and potential users of your organisation's products, programmes, or services.
-Customers include the end users of your products, programmes, or services, as well as others who might be the immediate purchasers or users.
-These others might include distributors, agents, or organisations that further process your product as a component of their product.
-The Criteria address customers broadly, referencing current and future customers, future customers, as well as the customers of your competitors.
+The term "customer" refers to actual and potential users of your organisation's products or services.
+Customers include the end users of your products or services, as well as others who might be the immediate purchasers of your products or services.

+These others might include wholesale distributors, agents, or companies that further process your product as a component of their product.
+The Criteria address customers broadly, referencing current customers, future customers, as well as customers of your competitors.

-Customer-driven excellence is a Baldrige Core Value embedded in the beliefs and behaviours of high-performance organisations.
-Customer focus impacts and should integrate an organisation's strategic directions, its processes, and its work systems and work processes, and its business results.
+Customer-driven excellence is a Baldrige Core Value embedded in the beliefs and behavious of high-performance organisations.
+Customer focus impacts and should integrate an organisation's strategic directions, its value creation processes, and its business results.

-See the definition of "stakeholders" on page 65 for the relationship between customers and others who might be affected by your products or services.
+See the definition of "stakeholders" on page 61 for the relationship between customers and others who might be affected by your products or services.